Conjunctivitis (“Pink Eye”)

 What Causes Pink Eye?

 Pink eye can be caused by either a bacterial or viral infection, an allergic reaction, a foreign object in the eye or a blocked tear duct.
-Pink eye can be contagious, so diagnosis and proper treatment is important.
-Your doctor will help to discuss your diagnosis of pink eye and the proper course of treatment during your appointment.
+Conjunctivitis can be contagious, so diagnosis and proper treatment is important.
+Our Eye Care Specialists will help to discuss your diagnosis of pink eye and the proper course of treatment during your appointment.

 The most common symptoms of pink eye may include: